Sebastian Vettel exclusive: Why his undecided future will be 'exciting'

 By James Galloway

-Sebastian Vettel has told Sky Sports F1 he is 'excited' about what his future will hold beyond Ferrari – and outlined the factors that would motivate him to continue in F1.
+Sebastian Vettel has told Sky Sports F1 he is 'excited' about what his future will hold beyond Ferrari – and outlined the factors that would motivate him to continue in Formula 1.

-For the first time since he broke onto the top-level scene a hugely-promising teenage BMW test driver in 2006, Vettel finds himself facing an uncertain future aftter Ferrari opted to replace him for next season.
+For the first time since he broke onto the top-level scene as a hugely-promising teenage BMW test driver in 2006, Vettel finds himself facing an uncertain future after Ferrari chose to replace him for next season.

 - Sky F1's full Sunday live schedule for Hungarian GP